-More than 40 years’ experience in aircraft design, aerodynamics, load assumptions, structure calculations and tests, rapid prototyping, certification.
+More than 40 years of experience in aircraft design, aerodynamics, load assumptions, structure calculations and tests, rapid prototyping, certification.
 Designer of the Elektra One, Elektra Two, Electro E6, Pretty Flight UL (2 seat), TR 230 (4 seat).

 Former employment history: GROB Aerospace (high altitude aircrafts: EGRET and Strato 2C), EADS Munich.
 PC-Aero engineering support: Quest Aircraft (Kodiac), Diamond Aircraft (Canada and Austria), Stemme, GROB Aircraft, Solar Impulse.